govau/pancake/README.md

 `cream`
 Type: `[command]`
 Option: `<path>` _(optional) overwrite where to look for the `node_modules` folder_
-Default value: `The path to the next available package.json`
+Default value: `The path to the nearest package.json on this folder or`  below

 Cream will analyze your currently installed Pancake modules and show you in a user friendly interface what you can easily update and what update will entail breaking changes.